 Yes.
-Multiple health care providers can form a consortium and apply together on one application.
-Each health care provider site that seeks Program funding must have its own eligibility determination from USAC and FCC Registration Number (FRN).
-The entity acting as the consortium lead must have the necessary authorizations to file the application on behalf of the participating health care providers.
+Multiple health care providers can apply together on one application.
+Each health care provider site that receives eligible services and/or connected devices with COVID-19 Telehealth Program funding must have its own eligibility determination from USAC.
+The entity applying on behalf of other eligible health care providers must have the necessary authorizations to file the application on behalf of the participating health care providers.

 - How should health care providers that are part of a larger health system apply?
-Should they file together as a consortium, or can each entity file their own separate application?
+Should they file together, or can each entity file their own separate application?
 Health care providers are welcome to submit applications in the manner that works best for their sites.
 However, the FCC does not anticipate awarding more than $1 million to a single applicant, whether in one application, or across several applications.

-- Is there a limit on how many health care providers can be in a consortium
+- Is there a limit on how many health care providers can be included in an applications?

-You may select one of the consortium members to be the lead Health Care Provider, or the lead Health Care Provider may be an umbrella organization for the consortium.
-If awarded funding, the lead Health Care Provider will be responsible for distributing the awarded funds to the consortium members that are listed on the application and will need to have the appropriate authorizations in place to do so.
+You may select one of the health care providers included in the application to be the lead health care provider, or the lead health care provider may be an umbrella organization for the health care providers.
+If awarded funding, the lead health care provider will be responsible for seeking reimbursement under the COVID-19 Telehealth Program and distributing the awarded funds to the eligible health care providers that will be receiving services and/or connected devices under the COVID-19 Telehealth Program, and will need to have the appropriate authorizations in place to do so.

-- If I apply as a consortium, can I only file one FCC Form 460 for the lead health care provider?
+- If I apply as a health care system or include multiple health care provider sites on my application, can I only file one FCC Form 460 for the lead health care provider?

-No. Each site that seeks Program funding must qualify as an eligible health care provider, and therefore must have its own FCC Form 460 eligibility determination to receive funds from the COVID-19 Telehealth Program.
+No. Each health care provider site that seeks to receive services and/or connected devices under the COVID-19 Telehealth Program must qualify as an eligible health care provider, and therefore must have its own FCC Form 460 eligibility determination from USAC to receive reimbursement for eligible costs incurred under the COVID-19 Telehealth Program.
+Obtaining a single HCP number for a health care provider seeking to purchase services and/or connected devices for multiple sites is not sufficient if seeking funding for multiple sites through the COVID-19 Telehealth Program.